aldoeve/Computer-Graphics/README.md

 # Computer-Graphics
 This a moment captured in time.
 It is a nice couch while enjoying Dr.Crawley's zoom class.
-The surpise is the image of Dr.Crawley.
+The